shakespeareinbengal/shakespeareinbengal.github.io/_posts/2019-3-24-Debiprasad-Bhattacharya.md

 **Did the teacher refer to stage and film productions of Shakespeare?**

 No, this was not the trend back then.
-I went to see a number of Shakespeare adaptations and films on my own, *Antony and Cleopatra* for example, but they were never recommended in class.
-In fact, I understood the fact that Iago has a strange kind of feeling for Desdemona, that there was a kind of sexual jealousy in operation, from seeing the *Othello* play and not from the classes.
+I went to see a number of Shakespeare adaptations and films on my own, Antony and Cleopatra for example, but they were never recommended in class.
+In fact, I understood the fact that Iago has a strange kind of feeling for Desdemona, that there was a kind of sexual jealousy in operation, from seeing the Othello play and not from the classes.

-**Whether the text was related to performance conventions.**
+**Whether the text was related to performance conventions**.

 No, there was no discussion about theatre.
 We could tell this play was meant for the stage, but we were not told how it worked as theatre.
 Professor K.C.
 Lahiri spoke a little bit about the Globe theatre, stage directions etc., but not much.
 This was a long time ago.

-**Whether there was any performance of Shakespeare at the institution.**
+**Whether there was any performance of Shakespeare at the institution**.

 No. Maybe at Jadavpur University, but Calcutta University was always very conservative and textual in its approach.
 Professors still did theatre, for example Jyoti-babu and Shanta Mahalanobish.
 But the students were not really interested.
 Later on, this changed.

-**Did you see any other productions?**
+**Did you see any other productions**?

 I saw a number of Shakespeare adaptations.
-For example, Utpal Dutt’s adaptation of *A Midsummer Night’s Dream (Chaitali Raater Swapno)*.
+For example, Utpal Dutt’s adaptation of *A Midsummer Night’s Dream* *(Chaitali Raater Swapno)*.
 I had seen *Sher Afghan*, I remember.
 I saw *Othello* as well.

-**On teaching Shakespeare.**
+**On teaching Shakespeare**.

 I have taught in the Pass course, which necessarily meant that I make it very simple for, say, Bengali Honours students to understand.
 When I taught at Kalyani University, I never shied away from discussing the sexual aspects in a play, even if it made the students uncomfortable.
 It was, after all, a fact.